 A chance to go inside Council on Foreign Relations on-the-record meetings, in their entirety.
 Listen to world leaders and foreign policy experts discuss and debate the most pressing issues in international affairs.

-CFR Senior Fellow Elliott Abrams leads a conversation on U.S. policy toward the Israeli-Palestinian peace process, as part of CFR's Religion and Foreign Policy Conference Call series.
+Eboo Patel, founder and president of the Interfaith Youth Core (IFYC), leads a conversation on the global interfaith movement’s efforts to achieve religious pluralism, as part of CFR's Religion and Foreign Policy Conference Call series.

 See more in China; Economics

-See more in United States; Terrorism and the Economy
+See more in United Kingdom; Politics and Strategy

 See more in Global; Religion